mpgarate/spotify-infinite/README.md

 # spotify-infinite

-Scripts to download albums from Spotify and add to an append-only local store.
+Scripts to download saved album metadata from Spotify to an append-only local store and generate a markdown page for them.

 This helps remember more albums than can be saved under the current spotify 10k track limit.